German Far-right Firebrand In Court For Using Nazi Slogan - UrduPoint

 German Far-right Firebrand In Court For Using Nazi Slogan

-He stands accused of twice using the phrase "Alles fuer Deutschland" ("Everything for Germany"), once a motto of the so-called Sturmabteilung paramilitary group that played a key role in Adolf Hitler's rise to power.
+He stands accused of using the phrase "Alles fuer Deutschland" ("Everything for Germany"), once a motto of the so-called Sturmabteilung paramilitary group that played a key role in Adolf Hitler's rise to power, during a 2021 campaign rally.

 The phrase is illegal in modern-day Germany, along with the Nazi salute and other slogans and symbols from that era.

-The former high school teacher claims not to have been aware that the slogan "Everything for Germany" had been used by the Nazis, but prosecutors believe Hoecke uttered the phrase in full knowledge of its "origin and meaning".
+The former high school history teacher claims not to have been aware that the phrase had been used by the Nazis, but prosecutors believe Hoecke uttered the words in full knowledge of their "origin and meaning".

+Several hundred protesters gathered outside the court in the central city of Halle on Thursday holding banners with slogans such as "Stop the AfD" and "Bjoern Hoecke is a Nazi".

+Hoecke entered the courtroom wearing a dark suit and a light blue tie.

+If convicted, he faces up to three years in prison -- something that could complicate his election bid.

-The trial in the central city of Halle, set to last until mid-May, is one of several controversies the AfD is battling ahead of EU elections in June and regional elections in the autumn.
+The trial, set to last until mid-May, is one of several controversies the AfD is battling ahead of EU elections in June and regional elections in the autumn in Thuringia, Brandenburg and Saxony.

-If convicted, Hoecke faces up to three years in prison.
-Following a guilty verdict, he could still stand in the regional election, but only if he engages in a drawn-out appeals process.
+Founded in 2013, the anti-Islam and anti-immigration AfD saw a surge in popularity on its tenth anniversary last year, seizing on concerns over rising migration, high inflation and a stumbling economy.

+But its support has wavered since the start of this year as it contends with scandals including allegations that senior party members were paid to spread pro-Russian positions on a Moscow-financed news website.

 Recent Stories